evyhsiao/shopping-cart/README.md

 ```
 ## ENV

-Create a .env file in the root directory and add the following
+Create a .env file in the root directory and add the following:

 ```
 PORT = 5000